 Payment will be made after the visit and only upon submission of receipts.
 Applicants must state whom they wish to invite and provide details of the training or mentoring to be provided.

-The CCP International award only supports applications from arts organisations planning to make applications for EU culture funding under the Creative Europe Programme 2014-2020.
+The Creative Europe (Culture sub-programme) Travel Award only supports applications from arts organisations planning to make applications for EU culture funding under the Creative Europe Programme 2014-2020.
 The award is intended to cover some of the costs associated with face-to-face meetings with partner organisations in Europe and will not support training costs or courses.
 Organisations may only apply for the costs of one partner meeting per project application to the Creative Europe Programme.

 Applicants must be able to demonstrate that they are in the process of developing an application to the Creative Europe Programme and be able to provide details of their proposed project and their key partners.
 They will also need to demonstrate their current level of engagement with the proposed partners.
-It is likely that funding offered under CCP International will not exceed €2,000 and in most cases will be less than that.
+It is likely that funding offered under the Creative Europe (Culture sub-programme) Travel Award will not exceed €2,000 and in most cases will be less than that.
 Applications that can demonstrate organisational commitment will be prioritised.

-Film projects are not eligible for support under the CCP International Award.
+Film projects are not eligible for support under the Creative Europe (Culture sub-programme) Travel Award.